Requirements for Graduation

 Certain categories of courses have a limitation of how many can be used towards fulfilling the general elective requirement:

-- A maximum of 8 additional private instruction credits, beyond the amount required within each major, may be applied to the general elective credit requirements.
-(Professional Music majors may apply up to an additional 4 private instruction credits.)
+- Starting with Fall 2010, a maximum of four additional private instruction credits, beyond the amount required within each major, may be applied to the general elective credit requirements.
+(Professional Music majors may apply up to an additional two private instruction credits.)

-- A maximum of 8 additional ensemble and/or lab credits beyond the amount required for each major may be applied to the general elective credit requirements.
-(Professional Music majors may only apply up to an additional 6 ensemble/lab credits.)
+- A maximum of eight additional ensemble and/or lab credits beyond the amount required for each major may be applied to the general elective credit requirements.
+(Professional Music majors may only apply up to an additional six ensemble/lab credits.)

-- A maximum of 6 additional liberal arts credits beyond the standard requirement may be applied to the general elective requirements for students in the Degree Program.
-A maximum of 12 additional liberal arts credits beyond the standard requirement may be applied to the general elective requirements for students in the Diploma Program.
+- A maximum of six additional liberal arts credits beyond the standard requirement may be applied to the general elective requirements for students in the degree program.
+A maximum of twelve additional liberal arts credits beyond the standard requirement may be applied to the general elective requirements for students in the diploma program.

-- Courses taken through the ProArts Consortium that meet the standards of Berklee's transfer credit policy for liberal arts requirements or electives will be accepted and counted toward graduation as appropriate.
-ProArts courses that are not normally transferable may be accepted with a maximum of 4 credits applied to the general elective requirements.
+- Courses taken through the ProArts Consortium that meet the standards of Berklee’s transfer credit policy for liberal arts requirements or electives will be accepted and counted toward graduation as appropriate.
+Courses that are not normally transferable may be taken through ProArts and applied to the general elective requirements.

 All students, including candidates transferring from another school, are normally required to complete four semesters of full-time attendance and a minimum of 60 credits for the degree and 48 credits for the diploma at Berklee in order to graduate from the college.
 Credit by exam, advanced placement credit, CLEP credit, and transfer credit do not count as residency requirement credits, even if earned while at Berklee.